 Healing intergenerational trauma requires us to understand what is intergenerational trauma.
 If you want to know how to stop intergenerational trauma or overcome it, then you need to understand its realness and impact of it.
 Let’s find out how you can work towards healing generational trauma.

-Intergenerational trauma is a theory which states that trauma can be transferred from the first generation of trauma survivors to the second and further on.
+Intergenerational trauma is a theory that states that trauma can be transferred from the first generation of trauma survivors to the second and further on.

-All of us realise the tragedy and the trauma that was unleashed during and after the 9/11 attacks, and how that might have long-lasting reverberations.
+All of us realize the tragedy and the trauma that was unleashed during and after the 9/11 attacks, and how that might have long-lasting reverberations.

 There’s yet another view that brings the above two together, suggesting that the survivors are indeed resilient and that their own trauma responses are triggered when they undergo continual stress.